Fronius International: Business units

-This is the oldest business are of Fronius International.
-Fronius has been researching and developing charging technology since it was founded in 1945.
-The 1990s saw inverter technology applied for the first time to pulsed charging devices for charging vehicle starter batteries.
-The ACCTIVA series is a starter-battery charging system.
-In the field of traction batteries, Fronius offers the SELECTIVA series.

 Welding

 The business area provides products and complete systems - both manual and automated as well as services in welding technology.
 Around 1950, Fronius launched its first welding transformer with magnet-yoke-control, which allowed the welding current to be continuously adjusted.
 In 2005 the company launched the CMT (cold metal transfer) process, which permits the thermal joining of steel to aluminium.
 The introduction of the DeltaSpot welding system (resistance spot welding system) finally facilitated the mass production of aluminium car bodies.

 Solar Energy

 Fronius has been involved in photovoltaics since 1992 and develops and produces high-performance inverters for grid connected photovoltaic systems from 1 kW upwards.
+The product portfolio also includes energy storage and backup power solutions, as well as e-mobility and heating solutions.
 The product range is complemented by components for system monitoring, data visualisation and analysis - all available as standalone product add-ons.